dsreddy99/stash/docs/concepts/crds/restoresession.md

 When the restore process runs in a host, it starts matching rules from the beginning.
 When a rule is matched, it immediately takes backup according to that rule and completes it's backup process.
 No further rules are checked.
 So, if your rule section has multiple matching rules for a host, only the first matching rule will be applied to restore for this host.

+> If no rule match for a host, no data will be restored on that host.

 #### spec.runtimeSettings

 `spec.runtimeSettings` allows to configure runtime environment for restore `init-container` or job.
 You can specify runtime settings in both pod level and container level.